br-automation-community/mapprobotics-gettingstarted-mppick/README.md

 - Imported standard Codian D4-ST21-1100-R11 template
 - Additional ACOPOS P3 for axes driving the two conveyor belts
-- Example of the Workspace feature
-- Example of the Productload feature used in the ObjectList to define weight of the pick objects

 ### Running and testing the application